Table of Contents

 Did you know that 92% of US consumers view videos with the sound off on their mobile?
 So, zip it and turn on the caption (if necessary).

 4. The vendor is online: Welcome to the world of live selling!

-According to Livestream, an online streaming media platform, 82% of people prefer watching a live video from a brand over any other types of social media posts.
+According to Livestream, an online streaming media platform, 82% of people prefer watching a live video from a brand over any other type of social media post.